simsamelie/simsamelie.github.io/_posts/2025-07-15-celeb_classifier.md

 <img width="583" height="285" alt="image" src="https://github.com/user-attachments/assets/2b29981a-dc8b-4582-a2e8-a67980130832" />

 I find it so interesting that the model had an easier time telling the difference between two people that are genuinely considered to look very alike than it did between three people who are not usually confused!
-This could be to do with the data, perhaps the two actresses being commonly pictured in different colours__.
+This could be to do with the data, perhaps the two actresses being commonly pictured in different colours or poses, but was interesting nonetheless.

 ## Deploying

 I decided to deploy the more interesting model, the initial experiment, in a Hugging Face space.
 This is certainly the part of the process that I found the most daunting, having never interacted with a Linux environment before.
-However, in the process of trying and failing many times to activate my environment, I learned a lot about how the environment works, particularly using the terminal efficiently.
+However, in the process of trying and failing many times to activate my website, I learned a lot about how the environment works, particularly using the terminal efficiently.

 Since my model was trained in Google Colab, I had to match the package versions accordingly.
-The most cumbersome was the version of Python not being as advanced as my local computer in which I had to research and create my own virtual environment using conda and poetry (a Python package used to store pacakges and package versions for ease of use), which was a suprisingly satisfying conclusion to my trouble with deployment.
+The most cumbersome was the version of Python not being as advanced as my local computer in which I had to research and create my own virtual environment using conda and poetry (a Python package used to store packages and package versions for ease of use), which was a suprisingly satisfying conclusion to my trouble with deployment.
 I now feel well versed in the basics of the Linux environment- using git in the terminal to commit my code to the web page.

 You can visit my web page here: [https://ameliesims-celeb-classifier.hf.space](https://ameliesims-celeb-classifier.hf.space)

 ## Outcome

-Throughout this first project, I feel I have learned a lot of valuable, transferable skills- specifically with handling new software and understanding the fundamentals of how machine learning operates in python.
+Throughout this first project, I feel I have learned a lot of valuable, transferable skills- specifically with handling new software and understanding the fundamentals of how machine learning operates in Python.
 In terms of image classification, I'm interested in applying it towards my interest in transport processes, perhaps using it to identify Turing patterns in nature.
 I'm also considering taking an image segmentation approach for this, building a model that can identify multiple different pattern types in an image and outline where they are found.